mlejva/HookStore/README.md

       title: 'Task - ' + new Date().toISOString(),
       isCompleted: Math.random() > 0.5,
     };
-    // Here we're using the getter to add a new task to the global state. addNewTask(newTask);
+    // Here we're using the setter to add a new task to the global state. addNewTask(newTask);
   }